AdobeDocs/analytics.en/help/implement/vars/plugins/getqueryparam.md

 ```

 ## Use the plug-in

-When calling the getQueryParam plug-in (via JavaScript), be sure to pass in the following arguments:
+The `getQueryParam` method uses the following arguments:

-* **qsp** (required): A comma delimited list of query string parameters to look for within the URL.
-The search will be case-insensitive.
+* **`qsp`** (required): A comma delimited list of query string parameters to look for within the URL.
+It is not case-sensitive.
-* **de** (optional): If the code finds multiple query string parameters in the URL (as specified in p), this parameter will be the delimiter used to separate out the individual query string parameter values as the code returns the result.
-Defaults to nothing (i.e. a blank string)
+* **`de`** (optional): The delimiter to use if multiple query string parameters match.
+Defaults to an empty string.
-* **url** (optional): A custom url/string/variable to extract the query string parameter values from.
-Defaults to the value of s.pageURL (or window.location).
+* **`url`** (optional): A custom URL, string, or variable to extract the query string parameter values from.
+Defaults to `window.location`.

-## Returns
-* The getQueryParam plug-in will return the value of the query string parameter specified in qsp
+Calling this method returns a value depending on the above arguments and the URL:

-* The plug-in will return nothing if the query string parameter specified in qsp does not exist in the URL
+* If a matching query string parameter is not found, the method returns an empty string.
-* The plug-in will return 'true' if the query string parameter specified in qsp exists in the URL but does not contain a value
+* If a matching query string parameter is found, the method returns the query string parameter value.
+* If a matching query string parameter is found but the value is empty, the method returns `true`.
-* If the plug-in finds multiple query string parameters in the URL, then it will return each of the parameters' values concatenated together but delimited by the character(s) specified in de
+* If multiple matching query string parameters are found, the method returns a string with each parameter value delimited by the string in the `de` argument.
-* If the getQueryParam call does not contain the de parameter but the code finds multiple query string parameters in the URL, it will ultimately return each of the parameters' values concatenated together but without a delimiter to separate them.

-## Cookies
-The getQueryParam plug-in does not create or use any cookies

 ## Example Calls